bx3/shannon_cpp/README.md

 * **./Shannon_RNASeq_Cpp shannon -l default_setting -k 25 -l 100 -s single_read_path -o output_path**

 ## Input requirement
+* Input either single-ended or pair-ended need to be FASTA format.
 * all reads needs to be formatted as following:
 * header-info \n
 * seq \n
-* Hence there should not be multiple lines for one seq
+* Hence there should be only two lines for a single record

 ## Output file structure